-ACCOMMODATION & FOOD Visiting students at Blackfriars are accommodated in two historic houses, at the very heart of the city ACCOMMODATION At present, all our visiting students are accommodated in two adjacent comfortable and historic houses in St. John Street, just outside the back gate of Blackfriars.
+ACCOMMODATION & CATERING "In addition to the friendly community and engaging academic tutorials found at Blackfriars, one thing that I really appreciated was the central location of its accommodation.
+I was only a short walk away from the many different restaurants, markets, libraries, parks, and attractions found within the city."
+Noah Groll | Blackfriars MSt Student 2022-23 Visiting students at Blackfriars are accommodated in two historic houses, at the very heart of the city ACCOMMODATION At present, all our visiting students are accommodated in two adjacent comfortable and historic houses in St. John Street, just outside the back gate of Blackfriars.
 Accommodation is in single or twin rooms, according to preference and subject to availability, but most visiting students are expected to share a room.
 Bed linen is provided, but students are responsible for laundering their own linen and clothes, as well as cleaning their own room.
 An inventory is done at the beginning of the year.
 Students have the use of their room throughout the academic year, from their arrival at the start of October through to late June.
 They may receive guests, but only with the permission of the Junior Dean and the agreement of their housemates.

-the houses.

-FOOD Arrangements have been made for all our students, including visiting students, to dine at another nearby college of the University.
 Each house has a washing machine and tumble dryer, together with a fully-equipped kitchen.
-A cleaner is employed for the common areas of In the event that not all students can be accommodated in St John Street, Blackfriars will arrange alternative nearby accommodation with similar facilities.
+A cleaner is employed for the common areas of the houses.
+In the event that not all students can be accommodated in St John Street, Blackfriars will arrange alternative nearby accommodation with similar facilities.